 yihmgt=βxit+γzht+λwmt+δCHi+θg+θt+ϵit

-where yihmgt denotes the outcome (log price, 90-day readmission, or 90-day complication) for patient i with insurance product g at hospital h, market m, and year t; xit denotes patient and procedure characteristics including an indicator for the procedure, an indicator for whether the patient has any complex chronic conditions, an indicator for the inpatient vs outpatient setting, and an indicator for whether the patient is female; zht denotes hospital characteristics from the AHA survey data, including bed size, number of nurse, physician, resident, and other full time equivalents, total hospital discharges, total hospital Medicare discharges, and total hospital Medicaid discharges; wmt denotes market-level variables from the American Community Survey, including percentage of residents of different age categories, race, income, and education; CH denotes an indicator for whether the hospital is a children's hospital; θg and θt capture fixed effects for the patient's insurance product (the insurance group ID) and year/month fixed effects; and ϵit is an error term.
+where yihmgt denotes the outcome (log price, 90-day readmission, or 90-day complication) for patient i with insurance product g at hospital h, market m, and year/month t; xit denotes patient and procedure characteristics including an indicator for the procedure, an indicator for whether the patient has any complex chronic conditions, an indicator for the inpatient vs outpatient setting, and an indicator for whether the patient is female; zht denotes hospital characteristics from the AHA survey data, including bed size, number of nurse, physician, resident, and other full time equivalents, total hospital discharges, total hospital Medicare discharges, and total hospital Medicaid discharges; wmt denotes market-level variables from the American Community Survey, including percentage of residents of different age categories, race, income, and education; CH denotes an indicator for whether the hospital is a children's hospital; θg and θt capture fixed effects for the patient's insurance product (the insurance group ID) and year/month fixed effects; and ϵit is an error term.
 Standard errors are robust to heteroskedasticity and clustering at the hospital level.

 The regression specification includes a set of indicator variables for the care setting (inpatient vs outpatient) and the specific procedure; however, these indicator variables likely do not fully capture important differences between CH and NCH.
 Therefore, in addition to an overall analysis of all procedures and all settings, we estimate this regression separately for each procedure and separately for the inpatient and outpatient settings.
 There are 26 such regressions in all, but not all results are available for these individual analyses due to small sample sizes.